aws-samples/rancher-on-aws-workshop/content/10-introduction/11-workshop-overview/index.en.md

 ## Workshop Expected Duration
 **Total Duration of the workshop is 3 Hours.**
   * Exploring a Rancher RKE2 Kubernetes cluster on EC2 Instances.
 (30m)
-  * Deploying Longhorn and NeuVector using the Rancher Management Console.
+  * Deploying Longhorn and NeuVector using the Rancher Multi-Cluster Manager.
 (15m)
-  * Deploying Kubernetes Demo Applications using the Rancher Management Console.
+  * Deploying Kubernetes Demo Applications using the RRancher Multi-Cluster Manager.
 (15m)
   * Short Break!
 (15m)
+  * Creating a AWS EKS Kubernetes cluster on EC2 Instances.
+(30m)
   * Creating a Rancher RKE2 Kubernetes cluster on EC2 Instances.
 (30m)
-  * Importing an existing Amazon EKS Kuberenetes cluster.
+  * Importing an existing AWS EKS Kuberenetes cluster.
 (15m)
   * Cluster and Application Lifecycle Management best-practices with AWS and Rancher.
 (15m)
   * Supply Chain Security and Management with AWS and Rancher.
 (15m)